-- 5.4.1 The driver man-machine interface shall comprise the following components: (M)

-- display;

-- control panel;

-- loudspeaker;

-- handset with Push-To-Talk button.

-- 5.4.2 Radio equipment installed in a driver's Cab shall not obstruct the driver's vision or otherwise hinder the safe driving of the train.
+- 5.4.1 The driver man-machine interface shall comprise the following components: (M) - display; - control panel; - loudspeaker; - handset with Push-To-Talk button. - 5.4.2 Radio equipment installed in a driver's Cab shall not obstruct the driver's vision or otherwise hinder the safe driving of the train.
 (M) - 5.4.2i The design of the equipment shall make it possible to install it within a cab complying with the requirements of UIC fiche 651 concerning the layout of cab equipment5.
-(M) - 5.4.3 All call related functions shall be possible with the handset on or off the hook.
-(M) - 5.4.4 Note: there is no requirement for hands free operation.
+(M) - 5.4.3 All call related functions except talking shall be possible with the handset on or off the hook.
+(M) - 5.4.4 Note: although it is not required for interoperability, hands free operation may be applied by railway undertakings providing that it offers appropriate performance and speech quality, and does not conflict with group call functionality.
 (I) - 5.4.5 The driver shall be able to adjust the brightness of buttons, indicator lights and displays according to the ambient lighting in the cab.
 (M) - 5.4.6 The driver shall be able to adjust the contrast of the display.
 (M) - 5.4.7 The emergency call button shall be red and shall be protected against accidental use.
 (M) - 5.4.8 Any displays shall be clearly readable from a normal driver's position, assuming a normal reading distance.
 (M) - 5.4.9 Displayed characters shall have a minimum height of 5mm.
-(M) - 5.4.10 The following colours shall only be used where mandated in 5.4.11: (M) - red; - green. - 5.4.11 The standard set of audible and visual indications specified in the CENELEC Standard for the Driver-Machine Interface for ERTMS shall be implemented in the Cab radio system.
-(M) - 5.4.12 Deleted. - 5.4.13 Some Cab radios may need to be operated by staff wearing gloves and controls may need to be suitable for use in a wide range of conditions, eg splash proof and suitable for viewing in direct sunlight and in darkness.
+(M) - 5.4.10 Deleted. - 5.4.11 The standard set of audible and visual indications specified in 'Railway applications Communication, signalling and processing systems European Rail Traffic Management System Driver Machine Interface' shall be implemented in the Cab radio system.
+(M) - 5.4.12 Deleted.

+- 5.4.13 Some Cab radios may need to be operated by staff wearing gloves and controls may need to be suitable for use in a wide range of conditions, eg splash proof and suitable for viewing in direct sunlight and in darkness.
 (O) - 5.4.14 Where there is a risk that stored numbers or other set-up details may be accidentally changed, facilities should be provided on the Cab radio in order to prevent this happening.
 (O) - 5.4.15 Cab radios shall provide a means of preventing tampering.
 (M)